Nuisance bylaw

 (a) if a person fails to do a matter or thing, including comply with an order under this bylaw, as directed or required by this bylaw, the City. may, in default of it being done by the person directed or required to do it, do the matter or thing at the person's expense.
 The City may recover the costs of doing a matter or thing from the person directed or required to do it by action or by adding the costs to the tax roll and collecting them in the same manner as municipal taxes.

 (b) The costs outlined in s.
-8(a) of this bylaw shall include Interest calculated at a rate of 15 per cent per annum, calculated for the period commencing on the day the City incurs the costs and ending on the day the costs, Including the interest, are pid in full.
+8(a) of this bylaw shall include Interest calculated at a rate of 15% per annum, calculated for the period commencing on the day the City incurs the costs and ending on the day the costs, Including the interest, are pid in full.

 (c) The amount of the costs, including interest, constitutes a lien on the land upon the registration in the proper land registry office of a notice of lien.
 The lien is In respect of all costs that are payable at the time the notice is registered plus Interest accrued to the date the payment is made.
 Upon receiving payment of all costs payable plus interest accrued to the date of payment, the City shall register a discharge of the lien in the proper land registry office.